Eastbound I-90 at Snoqualmie Pass reopened after Sunday afternoon closure due to ‘multiple crashes and spinouts’

-Eastbound Interstate 90 was reopened Sunday afternoon after being closed at the Snoqualmie Pass due to “multiple crashes and spinouts” amid heavy snow, the Washington State Department of Transportation said.
+Eastbound Interstate 90 was reopened Sunday afternoon after being closed at Snoqualmie Pass due to “multiple crashes and spinouts” amid heavy snow, the Washington State Department of Transportation said.

-The closure, at mile post 47, about 13 miles east of North Bend, was announced at about 12:45 p.m. and lasted about 45 minutes.
+The closure, at milepost 47, about 13 miles east of North Bend, was announced at about 12:45 p.m. and lasted about 45 minutes.

 Chains were required Sunday for all vehicles on the pass except for all-wheel or four-wheel drive.